-If you want an outdoor wedding, one in a meadow or even in the grounds of a country home, hiring a marquee or tipi is a great option.
+If you want an outdoor wedding, one in a meadow, or even on the grounds of a country home, hiring a marquee or tipi is a great option.
 It creates a room outside and also protects in case it rains!
 Some venues will organise it for you, but sometimes you can sort this part out yourself which is often the best option to keep costs down.
-Today we share 5 things you need to consider when booking a marquee written by Clare from Boutique Marquees
+Today we share 5 things you need to consider when booking a marquee written by Clare from Boutique Marquees.

 CHOOSE A VENUE FIRST

-Your first step to hiring a marquee is identifying and choosing a venue.
-A marquee can be transformed in various different ways to suit your style, theme and aspiration, but the venue and setting is still crucial for holding the marquee.
+Your first step to hiring a marquee for weddings is identifying and choosing a venue.
+A marquee can be transformed in various different ways to suit your style, theme and aspiration, but the venue and setting are still crucial for holding the marquee.
 What do you want surrounding your marquee?
-From an open field, to more sheltered woodland, or farmyards and country houses, a marquee can be located in various venues.
+From an open field to more sheltered woodland, or farmyards and country houses, a marquee can be located in various venues.

 CONSIDER THE PRACTICAL THINGS